michiel249/VolvoPedalCommander/README.md

 # Volvo Pedal Commander

-DRAFT

-Bought my car (Volvo V50 T5) second hand from a guy who had put a tune in it.
+Draft: Bought my car (Volvo V50 T5) second hand from a guy who had put a tune in it.
 This resulted in an amazing car but with a little (too) agrassive gaspedal.

 Discoverd a device called "Pedal Commander" exists and by a few diffrent manufacturers: Pedal Commander, Pedal Box, Sprint Booster, 9 Drive, etc.
 Thought about buying one of those devices, but because these devices are more aimed at making the gas pedal of a car more agressive.